 As of the 2 May 2017 the Policing & Crime Act 2017 came into effect, with the exception of the following sections:

 - 126 which deals with Antique Firearms.
 (A consultation exercise will take place before this becomes law)

 - 132 Applications under the Firearms Acts: Fees.

-Please see the below link to Home Office Circular 006/2007 detailing the firearms provisions that commenced on 2 May 2017:
+Please see the Home Office Circular 006/2007 detailing the firearms provisions that commenced on 2 May 2017.